onsip/webhook-schema/README.txt

  * Each "type" will have to specify a set of fields that are required in
  * a corresponding "payload."
 That requirement is set by defining a schema
  * for each event.
 A schema for each event type will need to live at a location
  * accessible to the developer.
-Whether
  *
  * We're likely going to want to write human readable web docs that spell
  * out the fields in each event, but we don't necessarily have to do that.